-Nothing—except, perhaps, 90s boy band music—sounds worse than squeaking brakes.
+Nothing—except, perhaps, 90s boy band music—sounds worse than squeaky brakes.
 Every time you press the brake pedal, the unnerving sound fills your ears.
 Besides turning up the radio, and masking a potentially dangerous problem, what can you do to get rid of the noise?
-And what exactly does the noise mean, anyhow?
+And what exactly do squeaky brakes mean, anyhow?

 What Do Squeaky Brakes Mean?